remerge/remerge.github.io/src/feed.md

 The feed can have many columns but at least one ID column is required.

-- an ID column should exists
+- an ID column should exist
 - IDs should be alpha numeric
 - IDs should be unique